HTSykora/StochasticSemiDiscretisation.jl/README.md

 transforming the underlying differential equation into a mapping.
 Furthermore, with the use of mapping matrices the first- and second moment stability properties can be approximated.

-*The package will be released here (in multiple steps), as soon as the corresponding publications are accepted.*
+*The package will be released here, as soon as the corresponding publication is revised, the method is confirmed and accepted.*